 Information for Teachers

-Resources for the teacher.
-Teacher pages for each activity includes learning objectives, a movie on the lab setup and analysis, help with conducting the activity using a modeling-based pedagogy, and a summary of the concepts addressed in the practice problems.
-But there’s more – a Unit story line, unit learning goals and objectives, big ideas, Next Generation Science Standards and Mathematics Common Core alignment for each activity, materials lists, and problem sets for assessment.
-The teacher portal allows electronic grading of student submissions, returning assignments to students, and online web-accessible record keeping.
+Resources for the teacher: Teacher pages for each activity includes learning objectives, a movie on the lab setup and analysis, help with conducting the activity using a modeling-based pedagogy, and a summary of the concepts addressed in the practice problems.
+But there’s more – each unit includes a story line, learning goals and objectives, big ideas, Next Generation Science Standards and Mathematics Common Core alignment for each activity, materials lists, and problem sets for assessment.
+Teachers may contact us by email if you have questions regarding these resources.

 Pedagogy: Based on inquiry and modeling pedagogies, the curriculum is structured to allow students to construct their own learning with teacher guidance.
 Students learn physics concepts by exploring the concept with familiar materials, designing and then conducting an laboratory experiment, and then analyzing the data they obtain to learn the concept.
 Each mathematical formula is derived by the student by conducting an experiment.
 The process is guided by questions that students answer and discuss based on their observations.
 Thus each lab allows students to construct a mental model of the concept.
 They then deploy the concept through further activities or practice problems.
 Reading pages guide the student to more complex analysis.
 Practice problem sets can be used as assessments or practices.